$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Explicit Oscillator Realizations

 It is clear that the double of the Weyl algebra $D(A_1)$ is isomorphic to $Aq(0)$.
 Another description of the deformed oscillator algebra is

 This algebra is nothing but a noncommutative super-sphere $S^{2|2}$ whose radius is controlled by $\nu$.
 The structure constants of $hs(\lambda)$ and of the deformed oscillators are available in the literature in several forms \cite{Pope:1989sr, Korybut:2014jza, Fradkin:1990qk, Joung:2014qya, Basile:2016goq}.
-Therefore, the components $\phi_k(\bullet,\bullet)$ of the deformed HSA-algebra product are known, which can be used to explicitly write down the $A_\infty$-structure.
-Notice that the classical limit of the deformed algebra is just a two-dimensional symplectic space with coordinates $y_\ga$ and $k$ that anti-commutes to it.
+Therefore, the components $\phi_k(\bullet,\bullet)$ of the deformed HSA product are known and can be used to explicitly write down the $A_\infty$-structure.
+Notice that the classical limit of the deformed algebra is just a two-dimensional symplectic space endowed with a symplectic reflection $k$.

 One may wonder to which extent the deformation described above is unique.
 For the Weyl algebra it is well known that $HH^2(A,A^*)$ is one-dimensional.
-In the same time, the $\Imap $-map identifies the dual module $A^*$ with the $\Imap $-twisted one.
+At the same time, the $\Imap $-map identifies the dual module $A^*$ with the $\Imap $-twisted one.
 For the double $D(A_1)$ the cohomology is known to be one-dimensional and the deformation is unique.